b3h1ndy0u/SuperDox/README.md

 ## License
 This project is released under the Apache 2.0 License.

-Copyright 2025 Joshua M Clatney (Clats97s ClatScope Info Tool)
+Copyright 2025 Joshua M Clatney (Clats97)